bigscreen/mangindo-feeder/README.md

 Mangindo-Feeder is a service which has a responsibility to provide friendly responses that are consumable by Mangindo mobile apps, which the responses are produced by mapping original responses from [mangacan](http://mangacanblog.com) web API.

 ## Project Setup
-Clone this repo inside `$GOPATH/src/github.com/bigscreen/`, then setup the project by running the following commands:
+Clone this repo inside `$GOPATH/src/github.com/bigscreen/`, then set up the project by running the following commands:
 ```
 $ make copy-config
-$ make setup
 $ make build
 ```